zdavid4525/zdavid4525/_pages/about.md

 I am an undergraduate student studying Computer Science and Statistics at the University of Toronto, where I am fortunate to be supervised by [Allan Borodin](https://www.cs.toronto.edu/~bor/){:target="_blank"}.

 I am interested in most areas of research in computer science connected to algorithms.
 In particular, I enjoy tackling problems whose solutions may be tricky to discover but are ultimately intuitive and easy to understand and explain.
 I am currently exploring
-  - Data Structures: Splay Trees, van Emde Boas Queues, Perfect Hashing, Fibonacci Heaps;
+  - Data Structures: Perfect Hashing, Fibonacci Heaps;
-  - Online Algorithms: Dynamic Optimality, Finance, Scheduling.

 <!-- My resume is [here](files/David_Zhang_Resume.pdf).  -->